-Creaking and squeaking noises are annoying, and can be a sign of more serious problems.
-Damage to component parts may result if they are left unattended.
+Creaking and squeaking noises can be annoying, and can also be a sign of more serious problems.
+Damage or excess wear to components may result if they are left unattended.
 Creaking is usually caused by two things rubbing together, such as a crankarm rubbing on a spindle.
-Many of the solutions below rely on adequate torque on the parts.
-See also an article on Bicycle Torque Specifications.
-Thread preparation is also critical, see also Basic Fastener Concepts.
+Many of the solutions below rely on adequate torque on the parts — see also this article on Bicycle Torque Specifications.
+Thread preparation is also critical — see also Basic Fastener Concepts.

+The best method of identifying a noisy component is by going on short test rides and paying close attention to when and where the noise occurs.
 If during a ride you hear a creak or squeak once per revolution, it is probably located in the crankset and pedal area.
-If the noise is once every 2 - 3 revolutions, it may be in the chain.
-There can be several causes of creaking.
-You may need to proceed through the drive train step by step, part by part to eliminate potential problems.
-Here are some of the possible sources and remedies for drive train creaking.
+If the noise is once every 2–3 revolutions, it may be in the chain.
+If the noise is occurring when you are not pedaling at all, the problem is likely elsewhere.
+You may need to proceed through the drivetrain step by step, part by part, to identify potential culprits.

-The most common cause of creaking is the crank being loose on the spindle.
+A common cause of creaking is the crank being loose on the spindle.
 Remove the crank bolts, lubricate the threads and under the bolt head, and reinstall.
 Tighten the bolts to the manufacturer recommended torque.
 Use a torque wrench if possible.
-Typically, 300 inch-pound is considered a minimum torque, which is 50 pounds of effort holding a wrench six inches from the bolt.
+A typical torque value for crank bolts is 40 Nm, or about 360 inch-pounds.
+If you are using a hand wrench, that is about 60 pounds of effort on a six-inch wrench.

 For more on crank installation, see How to Remove and Install a Crank.

 If you have riding shoes, the cleats under the shoe can loosen and also cause noise.
-Use a mild grade of thread locking compound or grease on the bolts, and tighten them fully.
+Use a mild threadlocker or grease on the bolts, and tighten them fully.
 Even regular “street shoes” on a platform pedal can cause noise.
-A shoe lace can tap against a crank arm, and the rubber can move and squeak under the sole.
+A shoe lace can tap against a crankarm, and the rubber can move and squeak under the sole.

-Tighten pedals into crankarms.
-The torque typically recommended is 300 inch-pounds, which is about 50 pounds of effort hold a wrench six inches from the pedal.
+Ensure the pedals are sufficiently tightened into the crankarms.
+A typical torque recommendation is 40 Newton meters, or about 360 inch-pounds, which is 60 pounds of effort on a six-inch wrench.
 Pedal bearings can also creak.
 Spin the pedal and listen for noise.
 Different makes of pedals have different bearing service options.
 For more detail see Pedal Installation.

 Listen for dry links by spinning the chain in a repair stand.
 Lubricate as necessary, with a drop of lubricant on each roller and rivet.
-Look at each and every rivet to check misalignmet in the chain plates.
+Look at each and every rivet to check misalignment in the chain plates.
 Inspect for twists in side plate, or burrs, cuts or other damage to the side plates.
-Place chain in a gear combination that relaxes the rear cage, and spin chain backwards.
+Place the chain in a gear combination that relaxes the rear cage, and pedal backwards.
 If the chain hops as it passes of the pulley wheels, it may have a tight link.

 Derailleur Pulley Wheels